yukikongju/AUDL-Dashboard/notes.md

 - [X] compute for several games
 - [X] fix when selecting all games: key error with 'game'
 - [X] Pull distance is too big
+- [ ] make sure that team throwing dataset has only data from team
 - [ ] add receiver_id in 'Top Receivers'
 - [ ] add plots